bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 > **What steps have you taken to fit your application into your current quota?**
 > My database backup process already tars and zips the backup files to make the most efficient possible use of the space available.
 My application is required to retain 6 months of backups, so the total number of backups stored can't be reduced.

-This quota request is likely to be approved and probably won't require many (or any) follow-up questions from the Platform Team.
-This requester did a great job providing all relevant information and outlining exactly why the storage is required.
-Storage quota is simpler than CPU or memory quota, so it's easier to provide all the necessary information right away.
+This quota request is likely to get approved without many (or any) follow-up questions from the Platform Services Team.
+The requester did a great job giving all the necessary information and explaining why the storage is needed.
+Storage quota requests are simpler than CPU or memory quota requests, so it's easier to provide all the needed information upfront.

 #### Example 2: Increasing from 2 to 3 replicas per deployment